 Finally, add the crab meat on top of the cheese, drizzle some of the easy yogurt sauce on top, and finish everything off with some fresh chives.

 - 2 large Russet (baking) potatoes

-- 2 tsp Old Bay seasoning
+- 2 teaspoons Old Bay seasoning

-- 2 tsp salt
+- ½ tablespoon salt

-- 1/4 cup fresh chives, diced (or substitute green onion)
+- ¼ cup fresh chives, diced (or substitute green onion)

 Garlic Yogurt Sauce:

 - 1 cup plain yogurt